-When I had concerns, I had to drive one hour to the hospital and then wait, sometimes all night.
+When I had concerns, I had to drive one hour to the

 M had quite a difficult pregnancy - luckily, there is a clinic in the small rural town where she lives so she was able to attend midwife appointments close to home.
 But when M had more serious concerns, nobody was available locally to provide medical support and so M had to set off for her nearest major hospital - one hour away.